 Thirty-five percent of Centennial students are English Learners, many of whom have been designated as such since they entered U.S. schools in the primary grades.
 The Centennial staff knew they had to change their instructional approach in order to support their students to achieve their potential.

 In the fall of 2022, a team from Centennial joined the Building Excellence for English Learners (BEEL) initiative through the Quality Teaching for English Learners program at WestEd.
-BEEL is a partnership with the Arizona Department of Education funded through ESSER III Statewide Recovery Funds.
+BEEL is funded by a grant from the Arizona Department of Education.
 Through the initiative, schools and districts receive professional learning focused on building a shared understanding of effective teaching and learning for English Learners and implementing that learning in classroom instruction.

 Teachers first learn how to weave content, language, and analytical practices to engage students in grade-level content area instruction and accelerate learning by helping students develop a conceptual understanding of language and literacy skills simultaneously.
 Teachers then have the opportunity to work collaboratively with their QTEL coach to plan for and facilitate lessons with their own content, curriculum, and students back at their schools.